-First Out-patient appointment

-Diagnostic test

-Subsequent outpatient appointments

-Referred to colleague in same hospital - Same condition - Internal referral

-Discuss MDT
+RTT STATUS CODE 20 - ACTIVITY ON A PATHWAY

-Add to waiting List

-Decision to rebook i.e. cancelled / DNA

-Transfer from other hospital diagnostic

-Further test required

-Patient cancels appointment in advance

-Trust cancels surgery (new TCI date must be 28 days or within 18 weeks)
+First Out-patient appointment Diagnostic test Subsequent outpatient appointments Referred to colleague in same hospital - Same condition - Internal referral Discuss MDT Add to waiting List Decision to rebook i.e. cancelled / DNA Transfer from other hospital diagnostic Further test required Patient cancels appointment in advance Trust cancels surgery (new TCI date must be 28 days or within 18-weeks)

+RTT STATUS CODE 21 - Transfer to another Hospital for treatment

-Transfer to another Hospital for treatment not for a diagnostic or adviceAccepted at Hospital code 20 if no IPT (inter patient transfer) form the trust must back date 8 weeks.
+Transfer to another Hospital for treatment not for a diagnostic or advice Accepted at Hospital code 20 if no IPT (inter patient transfer) form the trust must back date 8 weeks.

-MFT Access Policy Page 87 of 93 See the Intranet for the latest version.
-Version Number:-1.0
+Diagnosis Standard Page 92 of 117 See the Intranet for the latest version.
+Version Number: 1